1. The names of all parties involved

 A security deposit is the amount of money a rentor provides to the landlord to hold in case of any damage to the property during their lease.
 According to the best realtors make sure your lease agreement has a description of the amount of the security deposit, how it is to be paid, with the terms of its future release.
 This can help a lot after a lease is over to protect both parties from unfair treatment.

 In some cases there will be temporary tenants or tenants that responsible for rent, such as children or an elderly parent.
 The lease agreement should enlist the names of every person who will regularly dwell in the property and what happens if a person stays for more than a certain length of time.

-- Utility Costs – Your lease should tell you exactly what utilities are included in the rent pricing ance what ones are the responsibility of the tenants.
+Your lease should tell you what utilities are included in the rent pricing ance what ones are the responsibility of the tenants.
 Sometimes landlords will include water and gas in the price of rent.
 However, this is not always the case, so be sure to check.

-- If Pet details are not there – the lease agreement should specify whether or not a tenant is allowed to have a pet.
-If it is mentioned make sure it also has further details like the number, size, species and any additional amount required to pay for pets, etc.
+The lease agreement should specify whether or not a tenant is allowed to have a pet.
+If it is allowed there should be detail about the type, number, size, breed and any what the additional cost is required to pay for the pets.

-- Who will pay repairs and damages– Make sure the property condition should be nice and accurately illustrated in the agreement and what would-be tenant’s and landlord’s responsibilities for repairs and problems?
+Make sure the property condition is accurately illustrated in the agreement and what the tenant’s and landlord’s responsibilities are for repairs and problems.
 The lease agreement should also describe whether the landlord or tenant is responsible for damages to the property and what is defined as damage and what is simple wear-and-tear.
 In addition to tenants ability to make changes to the property while living there and if they are responsible for changing it back before they vacate the property.

 10. Landlord’s Right of entry